istio/istio.io/content/en/blog/2020/alb-ingress-gateway-iks/index.md

     -rw-r--r--   1 user  staff  3921 Sep 11 07:55 trusted.crt
     {{< /text >}}

-1. Extract the certificate and the key from the secret provided for ALB:
+1. Extract the certificate and the key from the secret provided for the ALB:

     {{< text bash >}}
     $ mkdir alb_certs